Famed powerlifter does his bit to give dignified burial for COVID victims | Headlines

 "Death is certain, so there is no need to be bothered much about it.
 But I do take the utmost precautions, which is multi-layered because I too have a family," Azmat said.
 About coronavirus, he said almost 90 per cent of those who died due to the pandemic and those he had buried were those who had never ventured out of their houses.

 "If you have to get the disease, you will certainly get it even if you have caged yourself in the house.
 I have seen young people in their twenties without any comorbidities dying of coronavirus and also seen elderly people with comorbidities escaping from it.
-It's a very tricky disease," Azmat added.PTI GMS SS PTI PTI.
+It's a very tricky disease," Azmat added.PTI GMS SS VS VS.

 - READ MORE ON: